christopherahern/GAM-DH/README.md

 * Post_Seg_End - The timestamp for the end of the following segment, in seconds.
 * Window - The duration in seconds of the window containing 7 words centered around the DH token.
 * Vowels_per_Second - The vowels per second contained in the Window.
-* gender - Speaker gender.
+* sex - Speaker sex.
 * birthyear - Speaker birthyear.
 * age - Speaker age.
 * obs - The variant used in the current token, recoded to be binary.
 Dependent variable used in the R code for the GAMs.